mikoweb/liquid-blocks/README.md

 ## Usage

-Add the following to your `Gemfile`:
+Add the following to your `Gemfile`

     gem 'liquid-blocks'

-And the following to your code:
+And the following to your code

     require 'liquid_blocks'